exercism/v3/languages/csharp/exercises/concept/basics/.docs/after.md

 If the method to be called is defined in the same class as the method that calls it, the class name can be omitted.

-If a method does not use any class _state_, the method can be made _static_ using the `static` modifier.
+If a method does not use any object _state_, the method can be made _static_ using the `static` modifier.
 Static methods are also invoked using dot (`.`) syntax, but are invoked on the class itself instead of an instance of the class.

 If a class only has static methods, it too can be made static using the `static` modifier.
 This expresses the intention of the class.